magefan/module-facebook-pixel/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/i/c/icon-facebook-pixel.jpg">

-[Magento 2 Facebook Pixel](https://magefan.com/magento-2-facebook-pixel-extension) Extension is a data tracking and integration tool for Magento that allows merchants to track customer behavior and conversions from Facebook Ads accurately.
+[Magento 2 Facebook Pixel](https://magefan.com/magento-2-facebook-pixel-extension) Extension by Magefan is a data tracking and integration tool for Magento that allows merchants to track customer behavior and conversions from Facebook Ads accurately.
 It connects your store with Facebook Pixel and Facebook Conversion API without any coding and sends important events like product views, add-to-cart actions, and completed purchases to Meta Ads Manager.

 Magefan Facebook Pixel Extension ensures proper data tracking with compliance to GDPR and all major data regulation laws.
 It deffers pixel loading to make sure your store stays fast and reliable.